Rishikesh-pal/java-practice/README.md

 # Java Practice

 **Number Programs**
-1) Java Program to Display Prime Number
+1) Java Program to Display Prime Number ✅
-2) Java Program to Display Alternate Prime Numbers
+2) Java Program to Display Alternate Prime Numbers✅
 3) Java Program to Find Square Root of a Number
 4) Java Program to Find Largest of Two Numbers ✅
 5) Java Program to Find Largest of Three Numbers ✅